-In sum, the interpretive knot posed by the grievance is that the language of 10.03 of the Overall Agreement, which was brought essentially unchanged into the 2007 agreement as Subsection 11.01b), is not unambiguous, but affords strong support for the Association's view that Section 10.03 demanded a triple time rate for holiday hours worked in excess of a normal schedule.
+In sum, the interpretive knot posed by the grievance is that the language of 10.03 of the Overall Agreement, which was brought essentially unchanged into the 2007-08 agreement as Subsection 11.01c), is not unambiguous, but affords strong support for the Association's view that Section 10.03 demands a triple time rate for holiday hours worked in excess of a normal schedule.
 Evidence of practice affords solid, but not determinative support for this view.
-Since the parties agree that the move of Section 10.03 of the Overall Agreement to Article XI of the 2007 agreement had no substantive significance, the evidence points strongly to the conclusion that Section 10.03 of the Overall Agreement granted the Association the benefit it seeks in this grievance.
-However, the County's introduction of Section 10.07 into the 2007 agreement affords strong indication that it altered past overtime practices and contract interpretations.
-The December 4 letter offers internally inconsistent views on how to interpret contractual references to "hours worked", but affords unequivocal evidence that the County sought to alter standard operating procedure regarding the calculation of overtime. ambiguity of the relationship between Section 10.03 of the Overall Agreement and Section 10.07 and Subsection 11.01b) of the 2007 Agreement was restated, without clear resolution, in the face-to-face bargaining between the County and the CCDSA unit.
+Since the parties agree that the move of Section 10.03 of the Overall Agreement to Article XI of the 2007-08 agreement had no substantive significance, the evidence points strongly to the conclusion that Section 10.03 of the Overall Agreement granted the Association the benefit it seeks in this grievance.
+However, the County's introduction of Section 10.07 into the 2007-08 agreement affords strong indication that it altered past overtime practices and contract interpretations.
+The November 6 letter offers internally inconsistent views on how to interpret contractual references to "hours worked", but affords unequivocal evidence that the County sought to alter standard operating procedure regarding the calculation of overtime.
+Whatever ambiguity existed in face-to-face bargaining was directly addressed in the January 4, 2007 clarification meeting.
+The Association's ratification of the tentative agreement coupled with the absence of any Association objection to the County's clearly stated interpretation of Section 10.07 at the clarification meeting affords stronger evidence of mutual agreement than does the past practice evidence submitted by the Association.
+Thus, the County's interpretation of the impact of Section 10.07 on the interpretation of Subsection 11.01c) must be favored over the Association's.
+The provision of a time and one-half rate in both Section 10.01 and Subsection 11.01c) must, then, be viewed as "two or more provisions requiring the compensation of overtime rates" subject to the anti-pyramiding provisions of Section 10.07.